pmndrs/drei/README.md

   samples?: number
   /** Buffer scene background (can be a texture, a cubetexture or a color), default: null */ background?: THREE.Texture
+  /** The scene rendered into a texture (use it to share a texture between materials), default: null  */ buffer?: THREE.Texture
 }
 ```